basvandenberg/ng-select/README.md

 *Disclaimer*: This is a beta version, not yet intended for production release.

 -------------------------------------------------------------------------------
-**IMPORTANT NOTICE** Breaking change
+**IMPORTANT NOTICE**

 *The angular [press kit](https://angular.io/presskit.html) states that 3rd party projects should avoid the use of version numbers in their names.
-The name of this project will therefore be changed from angular2-select to ng-select (since angular-select was not available on npm anymore).
+The name of this project will therefore be changed from angular2-select to ng-select (since angular-select was not available on npm anymore).*

-The npm package `angular2-select` will be deprecated, the beta.4 version will only be available as `ng-select`.
-Therefore, for upgrading to beta.4 (*not yet released*) you will need to reinstall the npm package:*
+*The npm package `angular2-select` will be deprecated, the beta.4 version will only be available as `ng-select`.
+Therefore, for upgrading to beta.4 (not yet released) you will need to reinstall the npm package:*
 ```
 npm uninstall --save angular2-select
 npm install --save ng-select